anil2k/mas/README.md

 ### Requirements
 Python 3.4, TensorFlow GPU 1.10.0, Keras 2.1.3 and other common packages listed in `requirements.txt`.

-For reprodusing the results, download pre-trained COCO weights (mask_rcnn_coco.h5) from the [releases page](https://github.com/matterport/Mask_RCNN/releases).
+For reproducing the results, download pre-trained COCO weights (mask_rcnn_coco.h5) from the [releases page](https://github.com/matterport/Mask_RCNN/releases).
 To training or testing the model, `pycocotools` package is required.
 Installation guide might be found [here]( https://github.com/cocodataset/cocoapi).

 ### Installation